pchiusano/pchiusano.github.io/_posts/2014-06-20-simple-debruijn-alternative.markdown

 (Lam (Lam (f v2 v1)) v1) -- De Bruijn representation
 ~~~

 Notice that the symbol `v1` does not have a consistent meaning within a particular lexical scope.
-In this scheme (Axelsson-Claesson naming, shall we call it?), a variable get a name based on the _depth_ of lambdas in lexical scope underneath the lambda we are introducing.
+In this scheme (Axelsson-Claesson naming, shall we call it?), a variable gets a name based on the _depth_ of lambdas in lexical scope underneath the lambda we are introducing.
 This has the advantage that names have a consistent meaning in each lexical scope, which I find easier to read (and think about):

 ~~~ Haskell
 \x -> (\y -> f x y) x